jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 function type `A ⇒ B`, the value must be a lambda expression `ƛ N`, and furthermore, substituting any value `W` that is semantically well typed at `A` into the body `N` produces a term that is semantically well typed at `B`.
+For the unknown type `★`, the value must be an injection of a value `V` from some ground type `G`, and `V` must be semantically well typed at `G`.

     𝒱⟦_⟧ : (A : Type) → Term → Set
-    𝒱⟦ ι ⟧ ($ ι′ c) = ι ≡ ι′
+    𝒱⟦ ι ⟧ ($ c) = ι ≡ typeof c
     𝒱⟦ A ⇒ B ⟧ (ƛ N) = ∀ W → 𝒱⟦ A ⟧ W → ℰ⟦ B ⟧ (N [ W ])
-    𝒱⟦ ★ ⟧ (V ⟨ G , g !⟩) = Value V × 𝒱⟦ G ⟧ V
+    𝒱⟦ ★ ⟧ (V ⟨ G !⟩) = Value V × 𝒱⟦ typeofGround G ⟧ V
     𝒱⟦ _ ⟧ _ = ⊥

 Note that the definitions of 𝓔 and 𝓥 are recursive.
-Unfortunately they are not proper definitions of (total) functions because there is no guarantee of termination.
-For simple languages, like the Simply Typed Lambda Calculus, 𝓥 can be defined by recursion on the type A. However, here we have the unknown type ★ and the recursion for that clause invokes `𝒱⟦ G ⟧ V`, but `G` is not a structural part of ★.
-(The definition of 𝓔 above is also problematic, but one can reformulate 𝓔 to remove the recursion in 𝓔.)
+Unfortunately they are not proper definitions of (total) functions because there is no guarantee of their termination.
+For simple languages, like the Simply Typed Lambda Calculus, 𝓥 can be defined by recursion on the type `A`.
+However, here we have the unknown type `★` and the recursion in that clause invokes `𝒱⟦ typeofGround G ⟧ V`, but `typeofGround G` is not a structural part of ★ (nothing is).
+(The definition of 𝓔 above is also problematic, but one could reformulate 𝓔 to remove the recursion in 𝓔.)

 ## An Explicitly Step-indexed Logical Relation for Type Safety